Diabetes and metabolic disordersDiseases and conditionsFEATUREDMedical Laboratory

 Differentiating Between Type 1 and Type 2 Diabetes

-It is more common in adults but is increasingly seen in younger individuals due to obesity and sedentary lifestyles.
-It is characterized by insulin resistance and relative insulin deficiency.
+It is more common in adults and increasingly seen in younger individuals.
+This is due to obesity and sedentary lifestyles.
+Type2 is characterized by insulin resistance and relative insulin deficiency.
 Diagnosis is usually based on blood glucose levels and clinical presentation.

 Prediabetes Diagnosis

 It is diagnosed when blood glucose levels are higher than normal but not high enough to be classified as diabetes.
-Criteria for prediabetes include :
+Criteria for prediabetes.

 Screening Recommendations

-Testing for type 2 diabetes is recommended for individuals with certain risk factors, such as being age 35 or older, being overweight, having a family history of diabetes, or belonging to certain ethnic groups.
+Testing for type 2 diabetes is recommended for individuals with certain risk factors.
+These risk factors include being age 35 or older or overweight.
+A family history of diabetes or belonging to certain ethnic groups are risk factors as well.

 Gestational Diabetes

-Gestational diabetes occurs during pregnancy and is typically diagnosed between 24 and 28 weeks of gestation using the oral glucose tolerance test (OGTT) .
+This condition occurs during pregnancy and typically diagnosed between 24 and 28 weeks of gestation.
+The diagnosis is made using the oral glucose tolerance test (OGTT).
 The diagnostic criteria for gestational diabetes are slightly different from those for type 2 diabetes.

 Conclusion